CanOfSocks/livestream_dl/README.md

                         Path to existing yt-dlp info.json file.
 Overrides ID and skips retrieving URLs --remove-ip-from-json
-                        Replaces IP entries in info.json with 0.0.0.0 --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                        Replaces IP entries in info.json with 0.0.0.0 --clean-urls          Removes stream URLs from info.json that contain potentially identifiable information.
+These URLs are usually useless once they have expired
+  --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the logging level.
 Default is INFO.
   --no-console          Do not log messages to the console.